 Next comes the proctodeum, where urinary and fecal matter merges before the next step, exiting the body via the cloaca.

-Unlike humans, snakes do not have a bladder used specifically for collecting urine.
+Unlike humans, snakes do not have a bladder explicitly used for collecting urine.

 A cloaca is a multipurpose hole near the snake’s tail end.
 Both male and female snakes have a cloaca for the excretion of waste.